mvibraim/cashback-system/README.md

 - Node.js
 - Express with some middleware
-- Clean Code
-- Clean Architecture
 - MongoDB with Mongoose
 - Docker and Docker Compose
 - External request with node-fetch
 - Cursor-based pagination without external library
 - Basic and JWT authentication strategies with Passport
 - ES6 syntax
+- Application logs with Winston

 ## Next steps

-- Application logs
 - Unit and integration tests.
-Run in CircleCI
+Also, run in CircleCI

 ## Prerequisites